($1,004) Cost to ship a car from Chicago, IL to Providence, RI

 The best Chicago to Providence car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Chicago to Providence:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Chicago to Providence:

 - Best for Real-Time Tracking: Nexus Auto Transport